brunst/PerformanceBlog/README.md

 Feel free to use whatever you think is approriate or available in your context.
 In the end, tuning methodology tends to be very similar accross all supportive tools.
 I personally have a work affiliation with the tools listed at [VIRTUAL INSTITUTE – HIGH PRODUCTIVITY SUPERCOMPUTING](http://www.vi-hps.org).
 This blog documents analysis exmaples taken from my regular work using above performance tools.
+I noticed that working with performance tools is not always as easy as one would hope.
+Therefore, I want to share my experiences and provide an insight into what's actually possible and how one can get there.